Westpac Young Technologists Scholarship

 Note: International student visa holders can only study full-time.

-The types of careers this qualification leads to may include:
+The types of careers this IT qualification may lead to include:

-This course is accredited at the professional level by the Australian Computer Society (ACS), which accredits information and communication technology related courses that are offered by Australian universities, both onshore and offshore.
+The Bachelor of Information Technology is conditionally accredited at a professional level by the Australian Computer Society, which accredits Information and Communication Technology related programs that are offered by Australian universities, both onshore and offshore.

 Entry to this program is competitive.
 Eligible applicants are ranked and selected in order of merit based on their academic achievement plus any adjustment factors.